-Humanity has been bothered by the rats for centuries.
+Humanity has been bothered by rats for centuries.
 It doesn’t matter where you’re living, rats will have their own ways to penetrate the human’s life.
 They’re so annoying and even endangering your health.
-Thus, rat traps are the most well-known solution used by the people to decrease rat population.
-However, it;s very important to know about the best and most effective rat traps and how to set a rat trap.
+Thus, rat traps are the most well-known solution used by people to decrease the rat population.
+However, it’s very important to know about the best and most effective rat traps and how to set a rat trap.
 These are the tips for you about how to trap rats effectively.

 2. Bait Adjustment

-It;s possible that even though you put a delicious meat as bait for your rat traps, they don’t work at all.
-That’s because the rats have various species that have different diet.
-Brown rats are omnivorous while the black rats are herbivorous.
+It’s possible that even though you put delicious meat as bait for your rat traps, they don’t work at all.
+That’s because the rats have various species that have different diets.
+Brown rats are omnivorous while black rats are herbivorous.
 That’s why meat won’t work as you’re going to trap black rats.
 Otherwise, you can put vegetables, fruits, or peanuts that they can’t resist, they’ll get trapped soon.
-Cheese can be a great bait for the brown rats.
+Cheese can be a great bait for brown rats.
 Above all, food with a strong smell can be the best bait for rat traps.

 3. Trusted Traps

-Rats can easily distrust of any changes in their environment, new objects such as the trap tool can be simply considered as a suspicious item, they can easily avoid it.
-You need to accustom the rats with your rat traps setting so you can effectively catch them.
+Rats can easily distrust any changes in their environment, new objects such as the trap tool can be simply considered as suspicious items, they can easily avoid it.
+You need to accustom the rats with your rat trap setting so you can effectively catch them.
 You can simply do it by placing the rat traps in the path but don’t activate them.
-Observe whether the rats get used to pass or play the rat traps for several days.
+Observe whether the rats get used to passing or playing the rat traps for several days.
 Within days, the rats should accept the inactivated traps as a part of their environment.
 At that point, you can set and activate your rat traps.

 6. Right Trap

-As mentioned above there are several species of rats that occupying houses around the world.
-They’re not only divided into colors and diet habit but also the size.
-You can find the average size of house rats are maximum 4 inches without their tail.
-However, there are bigger, much bigger rats such as Norway rats that are measured up to 10 inches in length, the tail will add the total length for about 7 inches.
+As mentioned above there are several species of rats that occupy houses around the world.
+They’re not only divided into colors and diet habits but also size.
+You can find the average size of house rats is a maximum of 4 inches without their tail.
+However, there are bigger, much bigger rats such as Norway rats that are measured up to 10 inches in length, the tail will add the total length of about 7 inches.
 You can’t trap bigger rats will smaller rat traps and vice versa.
 You need to ensure whether you’re fighting mouses or rats.
 You can observe them by the paw print, the mouse will have 10 mm wide of a paw print, while the rats have 20mm.
 A smaller trap can deal with the mouse but they can’t handle the rats.
 Make sure that your rat traps suit your enemy.